 The most famous demonstration of conformity is a series of studies known as the Asch experiments, which demonstrated that people sometimes conform to a group’s judgment—even that judgment is unambiguously, obviously wrong.
 When people came in to participate in Asch’s study, they sat down in a room full of other people who they believed were also participants.
 In fact, everybody else was a confederate.
 Asch then showed the group a straight line (line X), next to three other lines.
-The group’s job was to pick which of the three lines with closest in length to X. Sounds ridiculously easy—except that, much to the confusion of the actual participants, everybody else in the group consistently chose the wrong line.
+The group’s job was to pick which of the three lines was closest in length to X. Sounds ridiculously easy—except that, much to the confusion of the actual participants, everybody else in the group consistently chose the obviously wrong line.
 The result was that around 35% of people conformed, and agreed with their group’s incorrect choice.1

-There are times when conformity is useful: having a group consensus can help us be more effective and get things done more quickly.6 But it can also stifle dissenting voices.
-This can end up interfering with group decision making processes, when group members don’t want to risk rejection by sharing a different viewpoint.
+There are times when conformity is useful, having a group consensus can help us be more effective and get things done more quickly.6 But it can also stifle dissenting voices.
+This can end up interfering with group decision-making processes when group members don’t want to risk rejection by sharing a different viewpoint.

 Norms give us false ideas about what other people think

 In one study illustrating pluralistic ignorance, researchers at Princeton asked students about their comfort with drinking alcohol and their beliefs about the average student’s comfort level.
-They found that people systematically believed that others students were more comfortable with alcohol than they were.9 In other words, everybody believed they were alone in having less interest in alcohol than the culture demanded.
+They found that people systematically believed that other students were more comfortable with alcohol than they were.9 In other words, everybody believed they were alone in having less interest in alcohol than the culture demanded.

 Misperceiving reality like this can end up having harmful consequences.
 For instance, in this study, male students apparently dealt with this gap in attitudes by increasing the amount of alcohol they drank, while female students became more alienated from the university as time went by.
 If people felt less constrained by social norms, and more students were willing to publicly say how they felt, both of these outcomes could have been avoided, because students could easily have found somebody who shared their opinion.